demisto/content/Packs/RemoteAccess/Integrations/RemoteAccessv2/README.md

 ## Configure the instance with SSH certificate
 Currently, the only type of certificate which is supported is RSA private keys (.PEM) files.
-In case access is required to an instance in the cloud, make sure to add to the credentials object the content of the PEM file provided by the cloud provider to your instance.
+In case access is required to an instance in the cloud, use the PEM file provided by the cloud provider to access the instance.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.